equinox-project/equinox-js/docs/docs/anatomy.md

 - **Decide**: shows which actions can be taken upon the state (resulting in new events being written)
 - **Query**: shows how we map the state to answer questions.
-- **Service**: the class that wraps the above into a cohesive domain service.
+- **Service**: the class that wraps the above into a cohesive domain service and default application boundary.
 - **Config**: shows how we've opted to to bind the Service to Streams in a Concrete Store (which Access Strategies to apply, if any) including important information like access strategies.